 At eAchieve Academy, for instance, we not only provide students the technology to participate in virtual classrooms and collaborate with other students, but also to socialize with other students via our eLounge.
 For real-world social interaction, we host an annual prom every spring for students from across the state, as well as field trips throughout the year, a Snow Club (skiing and snowboarding) and a yearbook committee.
 And, of course, students are free to meet up in person to go see movies, visit a museum, or just to go have pizza.
 Much of this extracurricular socialization can be facilitated by parents.

 Important considerations when choosing a school for your ADD/ADHD child

 Probably the first concern parents have is ensuring their child will have good teachers.
 Most online schools hire qualified teachers.
 The teachers at eAchieve Academy, for instance, are all Wisconsin state-certified instructors with an average of 19.2 years of teaching experience.
 Most of ours hold master’s degrees, as well.

 Like any special needs student, ADHD students need individualized instruction paced to their specific needs and learning styles.
 They also need frequent guidance and one-on-one attention from teachers.
 While this can be difficult for conventional schools to provide, it’s easy in an online learning environment.
 Teachers are available for one-on-one help via email, phone, and Skype.
 We’ve graduated with many special needs students, so we’re sensitive to the challenges and committed to doing right by these students.

 Often, parents of students with ADD/ADHD will look into private schools.
 This is a great solution for many families, but the cost can be prohibitive.
 Since eAchieve Academy is licensed as a public charter school, any student in the state of Wisconsin can take classes with us at no charge.
-Full-time students even receive a free laptop and a monthly stipend for internet access.
+Full-time students even receive a free laptop.
 Learn more about enrollment.

 ADHD public school in Wisconsin